KoljaB/Linguflex/docs/installation.md

    _install_win.bat
    ```

-   For other platforms (not recommended, esp Mac OS will prob not work):
+   For other platforms (not really recommended, especially Mac OS will probably not work; but let me know if you manage to get it run):
    ```bash
    pip install -r requirements.txt pip install torch==2.1.2+cu118 torchaudio==2.1.2+cu118 --index-url https://download.pytorch.org/whl/cu118